What is United Co-op Appeal (UCA)?

-It’s a workplace giving program that raises funds for cooperative development through payroll deductions at cooperatives and cooperative organizations that make UCA available to their employees.
-Since it was established in 1992, it has raised over $1.5 million dollars for cooperative development organizations.
+UCA is a workplace giving program that raises funds for cooperative development through payroll deductions and administered by the Cooperative Development Foundation.
+UCA is an available option to any organization with an interest in supporting the work of cooperative organizations, and who wants to offer their employees more giving options.
+Since it was established in 1992, it has raised over $2 million dollars that supported cooperative development projects.

 How does it work?

 Like all workplace giving programs, a campaign is held in the Fall of each year to collect pledges for contributions that will be deducted from employee paychecks through the following calendar year.
 In some organizations UCA may be the only workplace giving program that is available to employees.
 In other organizations UCA will be offered in combination with another workplace giving program like United Way, America’s Charities, etc. All organizations hosting the campaign collect their employees’ one-time donations and collect funds throughout the calendar year from their employees’ payroll deductions and send checks to CDF on a periodic basis.
 CDF then disburses the contributions to recipient groups.

 - Host organizations offer UCA as an option to their existing workplace giving program, or begin one with UCA.
 Host organizations can also apply to receive funds.

 - Participant organizations receive funds raised from the UCA campaign.

 a) Host UCA within their organizations, and